aalimzhanov/SheepyTime/README.md

 # SheepyTime
 A draft of Sheepy Time game

+## DO NOT COMMIT ANYTHING TO THE MAIN BRANCH!!!

 ## Initial commit notes:

 `Sheep` might have to be reworked.
 There is no reason to hold a reference to a player.
 The gameboard can associate player and sheep by the color.